 What type of crab should you use?

-I spotted frozen crab at Trader Joe’s and swiftly snuck it in the cart to which Tim said at checkout “Wait, where did that $10 crab come from?”.
+I spotted frozen crab at Trader Joe’s and swiftly popped it in the cart.
 While frozen crab is still pricier than chicken, it’s significantly cheaper than fresh crab.

 If you don’t have a Trader Joe’s nearby, you can check the frozen aisle of your local grocery store for frozen crab; most stores carry it.

 If you’re feeling fancy you can always splurge for the fresh jumbo lump crab at the seafood counter!